varchashva/LetsMapYourNetwork/README.md

 #### For Linux User (Note - Below commands have been provided for Debian-based linux.
 For other versions of Linux change all commands accordingly) ####

-1. Download LMYN from github and extract all to a directory like /opt/LMYN ($LMYN_HOME)
+1. Download LMYN from GitHub and extract all to a directory like /opt/LMYN ($LMYN_HOME)
 2. Install python: sudo apt-get install python2.7
 3. Install nmap: sudo apt-get install nmap
 4. Install Java Development Kit